ProAI/laravel-super-migrations/README.md

 Then you have to run `composer update` to install the package.

-Only if you want to use the `make:migration:alt` command, you must add the service provider to the providers array in `config/app.php`:
+Only if you want to use the `make:super-migration` command, you must add the service provider to the providers array in `config/app.php`:

 ```
 'ProAI\SuperMigrations\SuperMigrationsServiceProvider'